Career and Life Design

-Journaling in a structured and methodical way can give you a glimpse of who you are and what matters to you and the way forward towards your goals and aspirations.
+Journaling in a structured and methodical way can give you a glimpse of who you are and what matters to you for greater clarity to navigate the way forward towards your goals and aspirations.

 It can also offer you a glimpse into what Dr Ira Progoff, the author of At a Journal Workshop called “your own transpersonal nature and to experience “knowledge beyond understanding … that comes to us at depth.”